weberjonathan/CandyShop/README.md

 Learn about the [dotnet publish](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-publish) command for further build instructions.

-(Note, that by default CandyShop requires adminstrator privileges, which depending on your setup may not always be necessary for your Chocolatey installation.
-To build CandyShop without this requirement, simply swap the [`app.manifest`](CandyShop/app.manifest)-file with [`app.manifest.noadmin`](CandyShop/app.manifest.admin).)

 ## Notes
 * When the "Clean shortcuts" option is selected, any desktop shortcuts that are created between the start and the end of the upgrade process will be deleted.
 A record of any such operation is logged.
 * Open the Chocolatey log folder by clicking the respective menu item.
 If this differs from the default installation directory, please change this value in the CandyShop settings file.